imadmoussa1/coin/README.md

 #### Chain the blocks

-The blockchain is the collection of blocks, and each block is linked to the previous block by the previous_hash field.
+The blockchain is a collection of blocks, and each block is linked to the previous block by the previous_hash field.

 ###### Why using the previous hash ?